cottonmouth at False Cape State Park (City of Virginia Beach)

 The Eastern garter snake is the official snake of Virginia, as designated by the General Assembly in 2016.
 It is common and not poisonous.
-It is against the law to kill them, or any other snake in Virginia, with the exception of a poisonous snake threatenening the health of people or farm animals.
-Though snakes may evoke a fear reaction in people, that is not an adequate reaon for murdering the wild creature.2
+It is against the law to kill them, or any other snake in Virginia, with the exception of a poisonous snake threatening the health of people or farm animals.
+Snakes may evoke a fear reaction in people, leading to unnecessary murder of the wild creatures.2

 black rat snake at Merrimac Farm Wildlife Management Area (Prince William County)